 The framework is not yet mandatory for Italians operators and is part of OECD’s (Organisation for Economic Co-operation and Development) cooperative compliance.
 Its aim is to ensure the correct identification and appropriate control of tax risks through an approach based on an analysis that cuts across various corporate processes, in order to prevent or mitigate the risk of breaching tax regulations.

 - definition of the annual plan of activities

 - analysis of the tax compliance of the processes

 - analysis of the adequacy of the processes

 - definition and implementation of corrective measures as a result of any shortcomings found in the two previous phases.

 As required by local regulations, in 2017 the London branch adopted a tax strategy aimed at respecting local tax obligations and developing a relationship with the Inland Revenue based on the principles of collaboration and transparency.

-As institutional investors, we contribute to the development and financial stability of the countries through investment in government bonds of around € 159 billion, representing 32.6% of our total assets under management.
-We also support the development of the real economy, including through investment in corporate bonds (non-banking) of around € 69 billion.
+As institutional investors, we contribute to the development and financial stability of the countries through investment in government bonds of around € 176 billion.
+We also support the development of the real economy, including through investment in corporate bonds (non-financial) of around € 71 billion.